SPUR STYLE ONION RINGS

 - Pour the fresh milk over the onions & allow the onion slices to soak in the milk for an hour.

-- Cover the casserole with cling wrap & refrigerate.
+- Cover the casserole with cling/plastic wrap & refrigerate.

 - When an hour has passed, pour the cooking oil in a small pot, filling it enough for deep frying.
 Allow the oil to heat on medium temperature.